Justin Ena

 Justin Peato Ena (born November 20, 1977) is an American football coach and former linebacker who is currently the linebackers coach at Brigham Young University football.
-He played college football at BYU and in the National Football League for the Philadelphia Eagles and Tennessee Titans.
+He played college football at BYU and in the National Football League (NFL) for the Philadelphia Eagles and Tennessee Titans.

-Early life and college career
+Early life and college

 Born in Provo, Utah, Ena grew up in Shelton, Washington and graduated from Shelton High School in 1996.
 Ena enrolled at Brigham Young University in the spring of 1997 and immediately joined the BYU Cougars football team as a linebacker, redshirting the 1997 season.

 In his first season with BYU in 1998, Ena played in 11 games with 22 tackles and an interception.
 Then in 1999, Ena played in all 12 games with 49 tackles and a blocked kick.
 The Mountain West Conference (MWC) named Ena to its all-conference second-team that year.
 Moving from the strong side to inside to replace the NFL-bound Rob Morris, Ena had a breakthrough season in 2000, again starting all 12 games while leading the team with 107 tackles, in addition to three sacks, four pass deflections, one quarterback hurry, and three forced fumbles.
 He was a first-team All-MWC honoree in 2000.
 As a senior in 2001, Ena again led BYU in tackles with 101 and made the All-MWC first-team.
 Ena graduated from BYU in 2001 with a bachelor's degree in history.

 Pro football career

-Following the 2002 NFL Draft, Ena signed as an undrafted free agent with the Philadelphia Eagles on April 26, 2002.
+Following the 2002 NFL draft, Ena signed as an undrafted free agent with the Philadelphia Eagles on April 26, 2002.
 In the 2002 and 2003 seasons, Ena played in 25 regular season games primarily on special teams, with 18 tackles.
 Ena also appeared in four postseason games during those years, with three tackles.

 After being waived by the Eagles, Ena signed with the Tennessee Titans on September 6, 2004.
 Playing in 16 games with five starts, Ena had 32 tackles, including four for loss, along with a pass defended.

 On November 15, 2005, Ena returned to the Eagles.
 He appeared in six games with nine tackles.